Prerequisite – Dynamic Host Configuration Protocol (DHCP), How DHCP server dynamically assigns IP address to a host?

 The server replies with a unicast DHCP offer to the router offering the unleashed IP address.

 The switch broadcasts the DHCP offer message to the hosts.
-Therefore, the message is recieved by DHCP client
+Therefore, the message is received by the DHCP client

 The server replies with a unicast DHCP Acknowledgement message to the router (DHCP relay agent) as shown in the above figure.

-The broadcast DHCP Acknowledgement message is recieved by the DHCP client as the switch broadcast the message through all its ports.
+The broadcast DHCP Acknowledgement message is received by the DHCP client as the switch broadcast the message through all its ports.